chirripo/docs/docs/getting-started.md

 Finally, enjoy your development environment!

-Please refer to the [Commands](commands) to know about all the available commands.
+Please refer to the [Commands](commands/index) documentation to know about all the available commands.